chrisjwelly/notes/rust/rust.md

 Rust projects that provide a binary have a straightforward *src/main.rs* file that calls logic that lives in the *src/lib.rs* file.
 Using that structure, integration tests *can* test the library crate with `use` to make the important functionality available.
 If the important functionality works, the small amount of code in the *src/main.rs* file will work as well, and that small amount of code doesn't need to be tested.

 I DONT UNDERSTAND THIS LITTLE SECTION

+# 12. I/O Project
+Since this is a project, it is skipped in these notes

+# 13. Functional Language Features
+## 13.1 Closures: Anonymous Functions that Can Capture Their Environment
+Rust's closures are anonymous functions you can save in a variable or pass as arguments to other functions.
+You can then evaluate it in a different context.
+Unlike functions, closures can capture values from the scope in which they're defined.

+### Creating an Abstraction of Behaviour with Closures